The Flower of Life

 When spirit or “sound energy” creates, it manifests the circle as the simplest of shapes.
 Then it draws another in a binary pattern:

 Here we reference the LEFT Eye of Horus because it is this eye in humans that has a direct connection to the pineal gland.
-By continuing the pattern, six circles can be drawn over the original, to make seven.
+This gland is governed by the shape of the star tetrahedron and is defined as pure consciousness.
+This is the rebirth of Hermes as he governs the development of the life form.
+By continuing this sequence, six circles can be drawn over the original, to make seven.
 And on the seventh day he rested.

 By continuing this pattern we eventually arrive at the Flower of Life: